rchillard/rchillard.com/src/pages/2018-11-15-need-more-leather.md

 title: "Need More Leather"
 date: "2018-11-15"
 tags: ['learn']
-excerpt: "We're going to need more leather for this bootstrap effort!"
 ---

 Learn, Build, Teach is my personal blog to embrace *learning in public* as inspired by [Swyx](https://twitter.com/swyx).
 The idea behind learning in public is that you learn more effectively by digesting concepts and explaining them in your own words.
 This blog is a way for me to digest my own learning.